atlas-outreach-data-tools/atlasopenmagic/README.md

 The keys to be used for research data are the Dataset IDs found in the [Monte Carlo Metadata](https://opendata.atlas.cern/docs/data/for_research/metadata)

+### `find_all_files(local_path, warnmissing=False)`
+Replace cached remote URLs in `_metadata` with corresponding local file paths if those files exist in the given `local_path`.

+This function only affects the currently active release, and requires `_metadata` to be populated (it will trigger a fetch automatically).

+Args:
+- `local_path (str)`: Root directory of your local dataset copy.
+Can have any internal subdirectory structure; only filenames are used for matching.

+- `warnmissing (bool, optional, default=False)`: If True, issue a `UserWarning` for every file that is in metadata but not found locally.

 ### `get_metadata(key, var)`
 Retrieves the metadata (no file lists) for a given MC dataset.